Organisational Healthcheck Self-Assessment Toolkit

 - Museums who are non-NPO and non-National

-- Non-Accredited museums can take part in the MOT, but won’t be eligible to apply for the £1000 MOT grant.
+- Non-Accredited museums can take part in the process, but won’t be eligible to apply for the £1000 grant.

-The Museum MOT is particularly useful for museums that:
+The Museum Organisational Health Check is particularly useful for museums that:

 - are undergoing significant change